resal81/PyTopol/README.md

 #### psf2top.py

 **Table 1**.
-Summary of the rmsd of potential terms between GROMACS 4.6.3 and NAMD 2.9 (kcal/mol).
+Summary of the rmsd of potential terms between GROMACS 4.6.3 and NAMD 2.9.
 Single and double correspond to the single and double-precision versions of GROMCAS.
+Energies are in kcal/mol.

 ```
 --------------------------  -----------------  -----------------